 The Rode NT-USB was my first external microphone and works very well.
 I use it for my Zoom calls instead of the Shure SM7B which can be a bit finicky to get to the right volume on Zoom.

-I added the Shure SM7B wind guard to the mic since my pop filter that came with the Rode mic broke off when I knocked it over (I had set up the stand backwards so it wasn’t balanced).
+I added the Shure SM7B wind guard to the mic since my pop filter that came with the Rode mic broke off when I knocked it over (I had set up the stand backward so it wasn’t balanced).

-7. Microphones for when I’m travelling
+7. Microphones for when I’m traveling

 I also use a Samson Go mic when I’m on the road and it comes with me in my little tech kit.
 It connects via USB and creates a decent sound in a pinch.

 Lastly, I use a Rode VideoMic Me for occasional recordings on my iPhone when I am doing a talking head video and want to improve the sound slightly.
 It’s decent but not a huge upgrade from the standard built-in iPhone mic.
 I have to remove my case to plug it in, which is a downside.

 I bought these after seeing several people recommend them.
 I’ve heard they last for years (decades).